kiasaki/blog/content/posts/2015-03-08-million-dollar-idea.md

 ---

 Finally I asked him how would that benefit the end user, concretely?
 He promptly answered with a _”I can’t tell you that, that would be telling you too much!”_.
-That leaves me wondering he he will market his solution.
+That leaves me wondering how he will market his solution.
 Here, I am selling you this cardboard box, I will do you great good, it’s priced at 100$, but sadly I can’t tell you what’s in there, that’s my secret sauce!
 I could just buy one in front of him and display it in front of everybody wondering what it actually is!

 I any case, I hope this was interesting and helpful.